wpengine/block-pattern-explorer/readme.txt

 The purpose of this project is to isolate the pattern explorer into a standalone plugin that WordPress users/developers can interact with immediately, provide feedback on, and begin implementing into their own websites.
 Ideally, this initiative will also help inform the direction of core development.

-Once the pattern explorer is integrated into WordPress proper, this project will be sunsetted in favor of the core offering.
+Once the pattern explorer is fully integrated into WordPress proper, this project will be sunsetted in favor of the core offering.

 == Screenshots ==